-Beginning in early May, you will receive access to the UGA 101 learning modules via your MyStatus page.
+At the end of April, you will receive access to complete the UGA 101 modules.
 These modules are a series of videos, information pages, and links to resources that will help incoming students connect with and learn about various campus resources, programs, and organizations.
+These modules MUST BE COMPLETED by all incoming students and the earlier you complete them, the earlier your academic advising date range will be.

 Shortly after being accepted to UGA, you received an email about creating your MyID.
 When a student creates a MyID, a UGA Email account is automatically created.
 Emails in reference to academic advising will be directed to this address.
 Need help?
 Visit uga.edu or call the EITS Help Desk at 706-542-3106.